• Skip to primary navigation

 Manuel Antonio National Park

-The Manuel Antonio National Park entrance fee is $16 USD per adult and we recommend to purchase tickets in advance (in person at the ticket office).
+The entrance fee is $16 USD + tax per adult and you have to purchase tickets in advance online to enter the park.
 Check out our guide to Manuel Antonio National Park for more information.

 White Water Rafting

-Near Manuel Antonio are a couple of excellent rivers for rafting.
+There are a couple of excellent rivers for rafting in the area.
 Raft through Class 2, 3 and 4 rapids surrounded by pristine rainforest!

 Sailing Cruise

-Go for a morning or sunset sail out of Quepos marina for snorkeling, beautiful ocean views or whale watching (months of July – September).
+Go for a morning or sunset sail out of Quepos marina for snorkeling, beautiful ocean views and to see wildlife.
+Lots of fun for the whole family!

 You can read our post things to do in Manuel Antonio for more ideas.